hplt-project/monotextor-slurm/README.md

 With this approach, each job is computing its own Union-Find vector and storing it in disk.
 The dedup step is performed the same way, but instead all the vectors are read and merged at the beginning.

+#### Filtering
+The process of annotation adds a new metadata field (`filter`) to each document that indicates if the document should be kept or not, and when not, indicate the discarding reason.
+Possible values are:
+ - `keep`: the document does not match any of the filtering criteria.
+ - `adult_ut1`: the url of the document matches one of the domains in [UT1](https://dsi.ut-capitole.fr/blacklists/index_en.php) adult list.
+To perform matches, full domains are searched in the list.
+If they don't not match, a second iteration tries search by removing the subdomains.
+ - `length_XX`: the text of the document has less than XX characters.
+Default: 500.
+ - `lang_ratio_XX`: the ratio of languages by segment that match the document language is less than XX.
+Default: 0.2 (at least 20% of the segment languages in a document are the same as the document language).
+ - `word_avg_X`: the average number of words per segment is less than X. Default: 5.
+ - `cha\_avg_X`: the average number of characters per segment is less than X. This is used for Chinese, Japanese and Korean.
+Default: 10.

 ### Annotation
 The annotation step consists of adding multiple metadata fields to each document (using [annotate.py](scripts/annotate.py)):
  - `id`: unique id for the document, derived from the WARC file, url and timestamp (`f`, `u`, `ts` fields).